ArashAh/version_control_workshop/part-3.md

    git push
    ```

    ❓3.
 You get an error, why?
-Run the following command, it might give you some clue:
+Compare the result of `git branch` and `git branch -r` or run the following command, it might give you some clue:

    ```bash
    git remote show origin